 The “alt-right” narrative was explored during a group interview on the BBC, and the following is an excerpt of that discussion.

-Yoni Appelbaum, Washington Bureau Chief at The Atlantic, got all butt-hurt when Bob dared accuse The Atlantic of selective editing in their so-called “documentary” clip of The National Policy Institute’s Richard Spencer speech.
-While Applebaum said the entire video is available online, they provided no link to it on their original post as of 11/23/16.
+Yoni Appelbaum, Washington Bureau Chief at The Atlantic, got all butt-hurt when Bob dared challenge their “journalism” and accused The Atlantic of selective editing in their so-called “documentary” clip of The National Policy Institute’s Richard Spencer speech.
+While Applebaum said the entire video is “available online”, The Atlantic has provided no link to their original post to this day.

 The full radio segment, America’s ‘Alt-right’, can be found on the BBC’s website.